QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 Integrate Jenkins with GitHub through Webhooks
 ----------------------------------------------

-This approach  for most enterprise GitHub repos (i.e. private repos).
+This approach works great for most enterprise GitHub repos (i.e. private repos), whose CI/CD logics are not publicly visible

-* CI/CD logics doesn't shown

-### Configuring GitHub
+### Step 1 - Configuring Webhook on GitHub

 **Step 1**: go to your GitHub repository and click on "**Settings**".